khonegger/crumbcake/README.md

 CRuMBCaKe was written by, and is maintained by, Kyle Honegger (de Bivort Lab @ Harvard).

 ## License
-Released under the MIT License.
+MIT License.
 See LICENSE for more details.